diegoquintanav/dlt-tutorial/docs/4-switching-to-postgres.md

 ## Setting up a Postgres database

-Refer to the [Getting Started](getting-started.md) section to learn how to set up a postgres database.
+Refer to the [Getting Started](1-getting-started.md) section to learn how to set up a postgres database.
 Once you have a valid postgres instance, you need to setup its postgres credentials.

-!!! info "Incremental loading patterns are not supported by duckdb"
+!!! info "Some incremental loading patterns are not supported by `duckdb`"

     Duckdb is an analytics, in-memory database.
 It shines for some types of tasks, and it offers its own implementation of `MERGE`.
 However, incremental loading patterns are not fully supported by `dlt` at the moment.